Survivor recalls horror of Pakistan plane crash that killed 97

 Residents near the scene recounted how the walls of their homes shook before a big explosion erupted as the aircraft slammed into the neighbourhood.

+They were the first to sift through the charred and twisted wreckage strewn in search of survivors, with witnesses reporting the cries of a man hanging from the plane's emergency exit door.

-Pakistan Prime Minister Imran Khan said he was "shocked and saddened" by the crash, tweeting that he was in touch with the state-owned airline's chief executive.
+Pakistan Prime Minister Imran Khan said he was "shocked and saddened" by the crash.

-"Prayers & condolences go to families of the deceased," he wrote on Twitter.

-The Pakistan military said security forces were deployed to the area and helicopters were used to survey the damage.

 Pakistan has a chequered military and civilian aviation safety record, with frequent plane and helicopter crashes over the years.